What is the Modeling the Future Challenge?

 What can students win?

 With $55,000 in college scholarships from The Actuarial Foundation, the MTFC is one of the largest mathematics challenges available to students.
 In addition to scholarship awards, students selected as finalists will be brought to the Modeling the Future Symposium where they will have one-of-a-kind experiences to meet and learn from actuarial professionals about the career opportunities and benefits of being an actuary.
 Airfare and lodging will be provided to all students and one coach for each finalist team.
-Please note that the 2022 Symposium will be held virtually.
 Team coaches can also earn awards through the Educator/Coach Awards.
 The coaches of the top 4 teams will each earn a $1,000 grant.

 Do students need a teacher to participate?